Get to know our graduates.

 Ninety percent of MOST alumni attend college.
 Others join the military or begin working in their communities.
 Below are just a few of our graduates who continue to make the most of every opportunitity.

-A 2007 graduate of Harding Academy, Britney has a bachelor's and master's degree in social work from Baylor University and the University of Pennsylvania, respectively.
-After teaching middle school with Teach for America, she is now pursuing a law degree at the University of Memphis.
+A 2007 graduate of Harding Academy, Britney has a bachelor's and a master's degree in social work from Baylor University and the University of Pennsylvania, respectively.
+She taught middle school for three years through Teach for America and now teaches elementary school in Memphis.
 In 2016, she created JUICE Orange Mound, a nonprofit that serves the Memphis neighborhood where she grew up.
 (Photo: Mary Kate Steele for StyleBlueprint)

 After graduating from Immaculate Conception Cathedral School in 2007, Toraneka completed a B.A. in applied psychology at Christian Brothers University.
 After volunteering for Lasallian Volunteers in Chicago, she went to graduate school at Northwestern University, where she completed an M.A. in mental health counseling.
 Toraneka now works as a mental health clinician at Impact Behavioral Health Partners and a psychotherapist at Ambre Associates — both in the Chicago area.